 During the grant stage, the authority will assign specific frequency channels to the qualified applicants.
-It is up to the sole and unlimited discretion of the MCA to award the particular channels in the way it deems best in the interest of spectrum efficiency.
+It is up to the sole and unlimited discretion of the MCA to award the particular channels in the way it deems best in the interest of spectrum efficiency and potential risks of harmful interference to radio services operating in radio spectrum adjacent to the 1.5 GHz band (refer to section 2.3.6).